 Aside from avoiding an outright foreclosure, a deed in lieu may be the quickest option to part with your home if you don’t qualify for some other form of relief, such as a mortgage refinance or a loan modification.

 Instead of being tasked with selling your home and waiting for the bank to accept the short sale offer, you can have the bank take care of it.

 However, the bank may still ask that you list the property for a period of time before agreeing to a deed in lieu.

-Also, a deed in lieu isn’t nearly as bad as a foreclosure with regard to your credit score.
-It will still hurt your credit, but the impact will be less, assuming there is no deficiency balance.
+Also, a deed in lieu may not be nearly as bad as a foreclosure with regard to your credit score.
+It will still hurt your credit, but the impact could be less, assuming there is no deficiency balance.

 On top of that, you’ll be able to qualify for a new home loan in a shorter period of time.

 Instead of waiting up to seven years after a foreclosure, you may only need to wait as few as two years if you have extenuating circumstances, or four years under normal circumstances.